facebookresearch/audioseal/README.md

 Note that the message is optional and has no influence on the detection output.
 It may be used to identify a model version for instance (up to $2**16=65536$ possible choices).

+**Note**: We are working to release the training code for anyone wants to build their own watermarker.
+Stay tuned !

 # :abacus: Usage

 Audioseal provides a simple API to watermark and detect the watermarks from an audio sample.
 Example usage: